 On the first Friday evening of every month, wander through downtown or the Old Mill District for the First Friday Art Walk.
 Duck into restaurants, art galleries, and boutiques to view work on display from regional and national artists, sip a glass of wine, nibble on some food, and listen to live music while meeting artists and making new friends.

 While strolling downtown, you won’t be able to miss the bright colors of the outdoor Tin Pan Alley Art Collection, adorning alleyway brick walls.
 And don’t forget about a trip to the High Desert Museum this fall.
-Exhibits at the museum will feature western art and history, such as “Desert Mystic: Paintings by John Simpkins” (Oct.
-27-Feb.
-17, 2018), and “By Her Hand: Native American Women, their Art, and the Photographs of Edward S. Curtis” (Sept.
-22-Jan.
-20, 2018).
+Exhibits at the museum will feature western art and history, such as “Desert Mystic: Paintings by John Simpkins” (through Feb.
+17, 2019), and “By Her Hand: Native American Women, their Art, and the Photographs of Edward S. Curtis” (through Jan.
+20, 2019).

 4. Season of harvest